veikman/yamlwrap/README.md

-# `yamlwrap`: VCS-friendly documents in YAML

-This is a Python module for maintaining arbitrarily long Markdown documents in YAML mappings, under version control and subject to other text-based tools.
+`yamlwrap` is a Python module for keeping content ready for the web while under effective version control.

-`yamlwrap` serves this purpose by adding YAML support to `[punwrap](https://github.com/veikman/punwrap)`, a Rust extension for wrapping Markdown.

 ## Audience

-`yamlwrap` is for people who maintain the contents of statically built web sites as YAML and prefer off-line text editors over SQL and plutonian web-based administrative interfaces.
-It won’t do much good for configuration files.
+Do you use YAML just for configuration files?
+Then you don’t need `yamlwrap`.

+Do you maintain a statically built web site?
+Do you want to keep even long documents with complex internal markup in plain-text files, but always ready for the ORM?
+Do you want automatic rewrapping (reflowing) of text for short lines and neat Git diffs?
+Do you want to use YAML everywhere, for quick, unambiguous, syntax-checked conversion to JSON or SQL for publication?
+Then `yamlwrap` is for you.
+Stop using plutonian web-based administrative interfaces.
+Use `yamlwrap` and your favourite text editor.

 ## Usage

-This is primarily a function library.
+This project is primarily a function library.
 Its main interface is `yamlwrap.transform`, which takes and returns serialized YAML, along with keyword parameters for how to change that YAML. `yamlwrap.unwrap`, which takes a block of text as one string, is a suitable preprocessor for